Wion de Malpas Egerton: Naval career

-Egerton was killed on 1 January 1943, while on board a ship that was torpedoed by a U-boats during World War II.
-He was convoy commodore of Convoy ON 154 aboard Empire Shackleton and picked up by HMS Fidelity after his ship was torpedoed, but died when the rescue vessel was also torpedoed.
+Egerton was killed on 1 January 1943, while on board a ship that was torpedoed by a U-boat during World War II.
+He was convoy commodore of Convoy ON 154 aboard Empire Shackleton and had been picked up by HMS Fidelity after his ship was torpedoed, but died when the Fidelity was also torpedoed.

 Family

 In 1913, Egerton married Anita David, the only daughter of Major Albert Rudolph David.
 She died in 1972.
 They had three children: